jackrosenthal/kajiki/docs/runtime.rst

 ==================================
-Kajiki Text Templates
+Kajiki Runtime Transformations
 ==================================

-Kajiki provides a full-featured text template engine in addition to the XML templating engine for cases where you don't want to necessarily generate markup.
-This document describes that language.
-Templates are text files that include template directives that control how the template is rendered and expressions that are substituted into the generated text at render time.

-Please see :doc:`templating-basics` for general information on embedding Python code in templates.
+It's sometimes good to have a mental model of the Python code that Kajiki generates in order to generate your templates.
+This document uses several examples taken from the text templating language to illustrate the semantics of Kajiki templates.
+If in doubt, you can always view the Python text generated for a template by examining the py_text attribute of the generated Template class.

 Basic Expressions
 =========================